IngeborgArdoe/training/academy/installation-of-genus-app-platform.md

    **Login credentials**

    ```
-   Username = usr{X}
+   Username = USER{X}
-   Password = usrusr
+   Password = Useruser{X}
    ```

 where {X} is the number of your assigned environment.

 The same username and password can be used to access both your own environment and the the blueprint solution.

 You will be doing all your training exercises in the assigned environment.
-In addition, you will get access to a blueprint, http://edu-fasit-origin.edu.genus.net, of a complete Genus CRM-model which can be used when you want to verify your work get some inspiration.